Git Cool Commands:

 git cherry-pick

-made a mess of your branch and need a quick fix.
+when you've made a mess of your branch and need a quick fix.

 git stash